gosow9/hpc_esc_401_solutions/exercise_session_08/README.md

 PI = 3.14159265358979 computed in 0.04857 seconds

 No, the times are not the same.
 In the OpenACC/CPU version the first iteration takes about 1 s, while later iterations are about 0.001 s.
 The CUDA version takes about 0.049 s for the measured run.
 The first iteration on both CPU and GPU includes additional one-off overheads such as runtime initialization, context creation, memory allocations and cache warm-up, which make it significantly slower.
 In addition, CPU/OpenACC and CUDA use different hardware and execution models (threads, vectorization, kernel launches), so they do not have identical per-iteration costs.
 Finally, OS scheduling and measurement details (what exactly is included in the timed region) introduce further differences between iterations and between implementations.

+## Ex 03

+See output of slurm file.
+Not sure what happened but seems like the same result over and over